-The Beverly Smith Guild, formerly known as the Mattie May Allen Circle, was formed on January 15, 2014.
-Pastor Jim Elder said a blessing over the guild’s new name and prayed that the group would follow in the legacy of Beverly Smith, to love God and to embrace Mount Zion United Methodist Church with their whole hearts, their whole minds, and their whole beings.
+The Beverly Smith Guild women’s mission group (formerly the Mattie Mae Allen circle) was formed on January 15, 2014.
+Pastor Jim Elder said a blessing over the guild’s new name. and prayed that the group would follow in the legacy of Beverly Smith, to love God and to embrace Mount Zion United Methodist Church with their whole hearts, their whole minds, and their whole beings.

 Stewards of Christ

-While United Methodist Women “circles” focus exclusively on missions for women and children, this group, similar to the Men’s Club at Mt.
-Zion, participates in a variety of activities and missions as stewards of Christ in our church and community.
-So, t hey are affectionately referred to as our “electronic circle” since they communicate with one another via e-mail.
-They support the United Methodist Women at Mount Zion financially as well as by participating in our annual Valentine’s Day Soup Luncheon/Covered Dish Dinner with their culinary skills.
+While United Methodist Women “circles” focus exclusively on missions for women and children, the Beverly Smith Guild women’s mission group participates in a variety of activities and missions.
+They support the United Methodist Women at Mount Zion financially as well as by participating in the annual UMW Valentine’s Day Soup Luncheon/Covered Dish Dinner with their culinary skills.

 Supporting the church

-The guild polishes the altar brass at Mount Zion in preparation for the Advent Season and they also clean and decorate beautifully the sanctuary for the Hanging of the Greens worship service.
+The guild polishes the altar brass at Mount Zion in preparation for the Advent Season.

-During the past fall and winter seasons, the group has participated each year in The Minister’s Cook-Off which raises money to benefit Safe Harbor.
+During the past fall and winter seasons, the guild has participated each year in The Minister’s Cook-Off which raises money to benefit Safe Harbor.

 At the Minister’s Cook-Off to support SAFE Harbor, the Beverly Smith Guild placed as First Runner Up in the SWEET TOOTH AWARD Best Recipe category in 2019.
-Pictured above on the left is Ginger Allen accepting the award on behalf of the guild.
-It was Ginger’s recipe that the guild used as their entry in The Ministers’ Cook-Off.
-Pictured in the center are some of the Guild members: Kathy Still, Karen Martin, Johnnie Walker, Janet Crenshaw, Pam Baker, Peggy Bodie, and Vicki Miesbauer.
+Pictured above (left) is Ginger Allen accepting the award on behalf of the guild.
+It was Ginger’s recipe that the guild used as their entry.
+Pictured (right) are some of the Guild members: Kathy Still, Karen Martin, Johnnie Walker, Janet Crenshaw, Pam Baker, Peggy Bodie, and Vicki Miesbauer.